Tesla Powerwall is a popular battery storage product available in the UK in 2022

 Each battery cell has its own temperature management system that keeps the battery at an optimum working temperature.

 The Tesla Powerwall 2 can therefore be mounted either internally in your home or on an external wall exposed to the elements.
-It’s water and dust resistant to IP67 standard, and works down to minus 20ºC.
+It’s water and dust resistant to IP67 standard (IP56 for the wiring compartment), and works down to minus 20ºC.

 Not all battery products currently available in the UK can function properly below freezing.
 So, if you have limited suitable wall space inside your home for battery storage, the Powerwall is a great choice for external mounting.